fommil/fpmortals/manuscript/backmatter.md

 which makes for terse code.

-Infix functions are defined in parenthesis and need a fixity definition much like infix type constructors
+Infix functions are defined in parentheses and need a fixity definition much like infix data constructors

 {lang="text"}
 ~~~~~~~~